neutrinojs/neutrino/packages/neutrino-middleware-eslint/README.md

 [eslintignore](http://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) to choose which files to include or exclude from linting.

-Unfortunately ESlint doesn't provide possibility to configure ignored paths from Neutrino configuration to exclude them from linting.
-Projects authors should define this manually in their project root directory in `.eslintignore` file.
+Unfortunately ESLint does not provide the possibility to configure ignored paths from Neutrino configuration and exclude them from linting.
+Projects authors should define this manually in their project root directory in a `.eslintignore` file.
 This is one of the main reasons to prefer using the `lint` CLI command with this middleware, as it avoids a lot of manual configuration and boilerplate.

-*.eslintignore:*
+`.eslintignore` file:

 ```
 /build